valory-xyz/trader-quickstart/README.md

 chmod +x run_service.sh
 ./run_service.sh
 ```

 ### For Stakers

+> :warning: **Warning** <br />
+> The code in this repository is provided without any warranties.
+In particular, the code has not been audited for security vulnerabilities.
+> Using this code may result in loss of funds, data or assets.
+> Use this code at your own risk.
+>
+> Please refer to the [LICENSE](./LICENSE) file for details about the usage, terms and conditions.

 Before you proceed, ensure you have at least 50 OLAS on Gnosis Chain.
 For more information on staking, checkout the following [blogpost](https://www.valory.xyz/post/s-e-everest).

 To run the script (with staking) execute:

 ```bash
 ./run_service.sh --with-staking
 ```

 Otherwise, run:

 ```bash
 ./run_service.sh
 ```

 Note: Staking is currently in a testing phase, so the number of trader agents that can be staked might be limited.

 ### Service is Running